-- Trakstar – an online system that has a great pack of options for reviews and feedbacks management.
+- Trakstar – an online system that has a great pack of options for reviews and feedback management.

 - OnPay offers the newest technologies for payroll management.
 The platform’s pricing plan is reasonable compared to the traditional payroll services.

-- Freshteam is a pack of recruitments and applicants tracking tools that are easy to use.
+- Freshteam is a pack of recruitments and applicant tracking tools that are easy to use.